darbyluv2code/fullstack-angular-and-springboot/bonus-content/upgrade-to-angular-10.md

 Q: **_Where can I find information on all new features in Angular 10?_**

-A: You can view the blog post: [_version 10 of Angular Now Available Project Ivy has arrived_](https://blog.angular.io/version-9-of-angular-now-available-project-ivy-has-arrived-23c97b63cfa3)
+A: You can view the blog post: [_version 10 of Angular Now Available_](https://blog.angular.io/version-10-of-angular-now-available-78960babd41)
 &nbsp;

 Q: **_Where can I find details on the update/migration process?_**

-A: See the Angular documentation: [Updating to version 10](https://angular.io/guide/updating-to-version-9)
+A: See the Angular documentation: [Updating to version 10](https://update.angular.io/)
 &nbsp;